 Jasmine is a PhD candidate in the Brian Lamb School of Communication at Purdue University.
 Her emphasis is in organizing, new media, and social change, with particular interests in gender and participatory methodologies.
-My research program is dedicated to interrogating participation and its relationship to space within organizational processes to advance both communication theory and methodological practice.
-My research focuses on the processes and implications of creating space for participation, particularly in the context of in organizing for social change.
+Her research program is dedicated to interrogating participation and its relationship to space within organizational processes to advance both communication theory and methodological practice.
+Her research focuses on the processes and implications of creating space for participation, particularly in the context of in organizing for social change.
 For example, her dissertation project, funded through a Bilsland Dissertation Fellowship and a PROMISE Award from the College of Liberal Arts at Purdue, is a digital feminist participatory action research (D+FPAR) project examining the potentials and limitations of digital space for transnational feminist organizing.
 She is also a research assistant with the Purdue Peace Project (PPP), co-leading projects in Ghana as part of an externally funded initiative dedicated to locally led peacebuilding in West Africa and Central America.